6 Easy Ways To Boost A Major Bone Matrix Component That Prevents Fractures (The Medical Establishment Completely Ignores This!)

 When you think of improving your bone density, it might conjure up images of thick, hard bone with the strength and hardness of concrete.
 But picture dropping a concrete rod from a tall building – it will shatter.
 Now imagine dropping a thin, flexible twig from the same height.
 Bouncing is more likely than shattering!

 Osteoporosis drugs make your bones like concrete.
 On the other hand, a pH-balanced nutrition and targeted exercise has been shown to increase both bone density and tensile strength.

 Today we’re going to get to the heart of bone’s ability to bend and flex, the main bone matrix component that determines bone strength, and six easy ways to increase the tensile strength of your bones to prevent fractures.

 The Medical Establishment Ignores The Importance Of Tensile Strength

 Flexibility is the hallmark of youthful bones.
 Yet the Medical Establishment simply ignores this, prescribing bone-hardening drugs, large doses of inorganic calcium, and sometimes Vitamin D.

 Because they focus solely on density, the medical community misses the key to fracture prevention, which is bone’s ability to bend and flex rather than snap under impact or pressure.

-Chapter 3 of the Save Our Bones Program discusses in great depth the infrastructure of bone.
+Chapter 3 of the Osteoporosis Reversal Program discusses in great depth the infrastructure of bone.
 In fact, an experienced and highly knowledgeable analytical engineer by the name of Norman Houtz, who specialized in stress and strength analysis, contributed to portions of that chapter.

 “Bones are made up of 65% mineralized collagen that gives bones their solid infrastructure and 35% collagen matrix shaped like a crisscrossed protein, similar to a beehive.
 The collagen matrix is made of nutrients and minerals that give flexibility to the bones so they can resist breaking.”